the weeknd's $50,000 donation will help students in toronto learn ancient ethiopian

 The cash will help establish a course on Ge'ez — an ancient Ethiopian script.

-Fast forward to to present day: the group reached out once more in the hopes of establishing a course on Ge'ez — an ancient Ethiopian language — at the university.
+The group reached out once more in the hopes of establishing a course on Ge'ez — an ancient Ethiopian language — at the university.
 Apparently, Abel accepted straight away.
 He's also encouraged his fans to donate on Twitter, and support "our brilliant and ancient history of Ethiopia."
 He concluded, "proud to support the studies in our homie town through @UofT and @bikilaaward."

 While Abel himself is yet to attend University, Ethiopian language has always played a major role in his life.
 Abel's parents emigrated from Ethiopia to Canada in the 1980s: his first language was Amharic, a Semitic language from Ethiopia.
 You can learn more about the course here.